vjohndo/Docufi/README.md

 ## Deployment Pipeline

-We've deployed this app to an Azure App Service which enables continuous deployment from Github.
+Previously we've deployed this app to an Azure App Service which enables continuous deployment from Github.
 The build workflow for our azure app service public instance is initiated by pushing the `deploy/azure` branch.

 # Contributors
 - [@upp22](https://github.com/upp22) (Shaunn Diamond)